doecode/server/src/main/java/gov/osti/services/Metadata.md

 `GET /doecodeapi/services/metadata/edit/{codeId}`

 Retrieve JSON for a given metadata.
 User must be authenticated and be the owner of the given metadata, or a site administrator account for the site.
+Optionally, you may specify "format=yaml" to retrieve the record in YAML format.

 ### /projects